No Products in the Cart

-As the weather starts to cool and your garden begins to mature, you may be inclined to help some of your most prized wildlife visitors to thrive.
+As the weather starts to warm and your garden reaches full maturity, you may be inclined to help some of your most prized wildlife visitors to thrive.
 Birds bring so much joy, song and life to our backyards, so here’s how we can give back…

 Why is it a good idea?

 Did you know birds use more and more energy gathering food as the weather gets colder?
-The more we help our local birds survive the coming winter, the more likely we’ll see them breed and re-emerge in Spring.
+This doesn't mean we stop feeding in the summer.
+The more we help our local birds survive, the more likely we’ll see them breed and re-emerge.

 Besides, nothing beats that moment when you savour a mindful moment with nature, looking out the window, with a warm mug of morning tea.
 Helpful bird interventions in the form of bird feeders, nesting options and birdbaths will attract wild birds and all their ensuing activity, song and colour.